Interstate 5 in Oregon: Future projects

 The states of Oregon and Washington began planning of a replacement for the twin spans of the Interstate Bridge in the late 1990s to address regional congestion and disruptions due to the lift span.
 The Columbia River Crossing program was established in 2004 to design a replacement, which was to be 17 lanes wide over Hayden Island and cost up to $3.5 billion.
 The program was cancelled in 2013 due to opposition within the Washington state legislature; $200 million had been spent during planning, which included federal funds that would need to be reimbursed unless a new proposal was submitted.
 A new program, named the Interstate Bridge Replacement, began in 2019 and is expected to publish an environmental impact statement in 2023.
-The updated design would include an eight-lane toll bridge, a multi-use trail for cyclists and pedestrians, and a MAX Light Rail extension into Vancouver.
-The bridge replacement is expected to cost up to $2.45 billion, while the entire program—including reconstruction of several interchanges and transit improvements—is estimated to cost $5.5 billion to $7.5 billion and would begin construction in 2025.
+The updated design includes an eight-lane toll bridge with no movable span, a multi-use trail for cyclists and pedestrians, and a MAX Light Rail extension into Vancouver.
+The project's environmental impact statement was completed in 2026 and is expected to begin construction in 2027 alongside tolling of the existing bridge.
+The bridge replacement and light rail extension are estimated to cost $7.65 billion, while the entire project—which comprises 5 mi of freeway expanison and interchange replacements—is expectedd to cost up to $15.2 billion.

 In 2017, ODOT began planning an expansion of I-5 through the Rose Quarter to address congestion and safety issues on a 1.8 mi section between I-84 and I-405.
 The agency's proposal—the addition of an auxiliary lane for merging and weaving traffic, as well as a freeway lid—would cost $450 million and was approved by the state legislature that year.
 The project attracted opposition and protests as it went through several years of environmental review and design revisions, during which the estimated cost grew to $715 million by 2020.
 In June 2020, several elected officials from the city and county governments announced that they would not support the proposal, following a local nonprofit advocacy group from the Albina neighborhood that did the same.
 A new design with larger freeway lids and potential for development, estimated to cost $1.25 billion, was adopted by ODOT in September 2021; the city government later returned to the project, which was expected to begin construction in 2025.
 By June 2023, the estimated cost had risen to $1.9 billion and ODOT delayed work on the project for an indefinite period of time.
-The Oregon Transportation Commission voted to approve preliminary construction in July 2025 despite facing a $1.5 billion funding gap for the full project.
+The Oregon Transportation Commission voted to approve Phase 1A construction, which consists of extending the southbound auxiliary lane from I-84 to the Morrison Bridge, in July 2025.
+The full project faces a $1.5 billion funding gap.